xavier-tobin/BundledUI/README.md

 ## Section

-A Section is the building block of organisms in Bundled UI.
+A Section is the building block of almost all organisms in Bundled UI.
 It is a simple card with the following features:

 * `onClick`/`onLongClick` support
 * `Tone` support (i.e. positive, warning, negative, etc.)